 Channel bandwidth is 5 MHz.

 Integration bandwidth refers to the frequency range over which the emission power is integrated.
-For all combination of transmit power and center frequencies, the spectral mask measurements shall not exceed the limits specified in Table 1 and 2 for 10 and 5 MHz channel bandwidth sizes respectively.
+For all combination of transmit power and center frequencies, the spectral mask measurements shall not exceed the limits specified in Tables 1 and 2 for 10 and 5 MHz channel bandwidth sizes respectively.

 The specification of Tables 3 and 4 are attenuations of out of band emission per integration bandwidth relative to the transmit power calculated over the same frequency interval as integration bandwidth.